Senovė (Varėna)

-Senovė (Varėna) is a village in Varėna district municipality, in Alytus County, in southeastern Lithuania.
+Senovė is a village in Varėna district municipality, in Alytus County, in southeastern Lithuania.
 According to the 2021 census, the village has a population of 4 people.

 Senovė village is located c.
 23 km from Druskininkai, 17 km from Marcinkonys, 3 km from Šklėriai (the nearest settlement), 1 km from the Belarusian border.

+Etymology

+The name Senovė comes from a senóvė with a meaning 'a long ago fertilized field' (instead of much popular meaning 'ancient times').